esperco/lutra/README.md

 In most cases, HoneyBadger doesn't care.
-In this case, this directory contains the files to run the front-end Esper website (incluing our jobs page, privacy policy, contact us, etc.)
+In this case, this directory contains the files to run the front-end Esper website (including our jobs page, privacy policy, contact us, etc.)

 Prerequisites
 -------------